The 72-Hour Rule: Why Proposals Expire (And Why That's Good)

 People sometimes read this as hostile.
 It isn't.
 Here's the reasoning.

-Indefinite options make people worse at choosing
+Why do indefinite options make people worse at choosing?

 In dating apps specifically, this manifests as what we call "shelf matches" — people you matched with weeks ago, who are technically still in your inbox, but neither of you has written.
 The message thread exists in some superposition of "still possible" and "practically dead."
 Both people feel guilty.
 Neither commits.